nairraf/nms-astrotag/README.md

 ![example 3 - pretty pink bubble paradise](Images/20241012161515_1.jpg)

-Here is the one that was used as a reference for all the walkthough images:
+Here is the one that was used as a reference for all the walkthrough images:

 ![example 3 - blue paradise](Images/20241012234415_1.jpg)